scttfrdmn/aws-instance-finder/README.md

 ./instancefinder --start 2023-01 --end 2023-12 --instances t3.,m5. --show-usage --output instance_usage.csv
 ```

-## Permissions Required
+## AWS Permissions Required

+> ⚠️ **IMPORTANT:** This tool requires Cost Explorer API access, which is not included in most default IAM policies.

-Your AWS credentials need access to the Cost Explorer API.
-The minimum IAM permissions required are:
+Your AWS credentials need specific permissions to access the Cost Explorer API.
+Without these permissions, the tool will fail with an "AccessDeniedException" error.

+### Required IAM Policy

+Create a custom IAM policy with the following permissions:

 ```json
 {
     "Version": "2012-10-17",